Skip to main content

 Preparing for an interview

-Being unprepared for interviews can result in costly mistakes, such as hiring someone unsuited to a role or missing out on an ideal candidate.
+Being unprepared for interviews can result in costly mistakes, like hiring someone unsuited to a role or missing out on an ideal candidate.

-Let’s look at some additional steps you can take to ensure you conduct an effective interview.
+Let’s look at some additional steps you can take to prepare for an effective interview.

 Understand the requirements of the role